arsafab/IM/README.md

 Site about treatment in Israel

 ## Prerequisites
-1. Install gulp 3
+1. install gulp 3
 2. npm install

 ## To use project in dev environment
-gulp build
+gulp dev

 ## To build project
 gulp build